-We've already covered the quickest, easiest way to clean a blender — one that takes mere seconds and doesn't involve taking your blender pitcher apart.
+I used to avoid using my blender to purée soups or to do other messy jobs because I hated taking it apart and scrubbing out the pitcher.
+But years ago, we wrote about the quickest, easiest way to clean a blender — one that takes mere seconds and doesn't involve taking your blender pitcher apart.
+(It also doesn't require getting your hands anywhere near those sharp blades.)
 It was a forehead-smacking moment for me; what an obvious and delightful way to clean a blender!
-I often avoid using my blender to purée soups or to do other messy jobs; I hate taking it apart and scrubbing out the pitcher.

 One final note: This quick and easy method doesn't replace occasional deep-cleaning of your blender.
 I clean it out quickly after basic tasks, but I still do take it apart from time to time and clean the blades and any gunk hanging out under the rubber ring.

 How To Clean a Blender in 30 Seconds (Without Taking It Apart)

 - Pour water in the blender: Fill your blender pitcher about halfway with hot water from a kettle or the tap.

 - Add dish soap: Add just a drop of dish soap.